 20. RECIPROCAL CLUB PRIVILEGES

-Island Sailing members are considered “preferred” sailors at most ASA schools, charter companies and clubs because of the high standards of Island Sailing’s school and club.
-That preferred status means ISC members are regarded as better trained and skilled sailors than most, and this status often translates into discounts or additional privileges.
+Island Sailing members are considered “preferred” sailors at many schools, charter companies and clubs because of the high standards of Island Sailing’s school and club.
+That preferred status means ISC members are regarded as well trained and skilled sailors, and this status often translates into discounts or additional privileges.